Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

 On page SEO

-When looking at a website, this form of SEO focuses on all of the content that occurs on the page.
+When looking at a website, this form of SEO focuses on all of the content on the page.
 You can answer questions for readers and rank higher on the search engine results pages (SERPs) by investigating keywords for their search volume and purpose (or meaning).

 Off page SEO

 When trying to optimize your website, this form of SEO focuses on all the activity that takes place “off the page” “What activity not on my own website could affect my ranking?”
 You may ask.
 Inbound links, also known as backlinks, are the key.
-The number of publishers that connect to you and the relative “authority” of those publishers influence how high the keywords you care about rate you.
+The number of publishers connected to you and the relative “authority” of those publishers influences how high the keywords you care about the rate you.
 You will receive the backlinks you need to move your website to all the right SERPs by networking with other publishers, writing guest posts on these websites (and linking back to your website), and attracting external interest.

-For the purpose of generating brand recognition, traffic development, lead generation, and clients, this term denotes the production and promotion of content properties.
+To generate brand recognition, traffic development, lead generation, and clients, this term denotes the production and promotion of content properties.
 In your content marketing plan, the platforms that can play a part include:

 Writing and posting company blog articles lets you demonstrate your business experience and generate your company’s organic search traffic.
 This finally gives you more chances for your sales team to turn website visitors into leads.